-The Department has evaluated the effects of this proposed rule on small entities, such as local governments and businesses.
-Based on its evaluation, the Department certifies that this document would not have a significant economic effect on a substantial number of small entities under the Regulatory Flexibility Act (5 U.S.C.
-601 et seq.).
-Based on the evaluation, the Department anticipates that this action would not have a significant economic impact on small entities.
-The Department only foresees this proposed rule having an impact on the Federal Government and Indian Tribes, which are not considered to be small entities for purposes of this Act.
+Based on the evaluation, the Department anticipates that this action will not have a significant economic impact on small entities.
+The Department only foresees this final rule having an impact on the Federal Government and Indian Tribes, which are not considered to be small entities for purposes of this Act.